Minimizing the time to a decision: Introduction

-In this paper we find a strategy $\straTopt$ that minimises this time.
+In this paper, we find a strategy $\straTopt$ that minimizes this time.
 Roughly speaking, $\straTopt$ runs whichever diffusion is currently observed to have ``middle value'' (see Lemma \ref{l:stratexists} for a precise description).
-Our main theorem is that the decision time $\tau^{\straTopt}$ of this strategy is the \emph{stochastic minimum} of all possible decision times, i.e.
+Our main theorem is that the decision time $\tau^{\straTopt}$ of this strategy is the \textit{stochastic minimum} of all possible decision times, that is, the following theorem holds.

-\begin{theorem} The decision time $\tau^{\straTopt}$ of the ``run the middle'' strategy $\straTopt$ given in lemma \ref{l:stratexists} satisfies
+\begin{theorem} The decision time $\tau^{\straTopt}$ of the ``run the middle'' strategy $\straTopt$ given in Lemma \ref{l:stratexists} satisfies

 where the infimum is taken over all strategies and $\tau^\straT$ is the corresponding decision time. \end{theorem}